Last Call with Carson Daly: 2012–2019

 On April 3, 2013, NBC officially announced that Jimmy Fallon would succeed Jay Leno as the host of The Tonight Show following the 2014 Winter Olympics.
 Daly was again passed over for host of Late Night when Seth Meyers was announced as Fallon's successor on May 12, 2013.

 In September 2013, NBC announced that Daly was leaving Last Call to become the new social media correspondent for its morning show Today.
 Despite this, Daly remained involved in a limited capacity for the 13th season, only filming opening and closing segments for the program.
 All interviews were now conducted by the show's producers off-camera.

 Though there was originally talk of expanding Fallon's Tonight Show to 90 minutes which would have bumped Last Call to 2:00 a.m. or possibly have resulted in its cancellation, the change of late night time slots did not come to pass and the show's start time remained unchanged.

-Discontinuation
+Cancellation

-Its seventeenth season was its final season and at the time it was the longest-living late night weeknight show on American television with the same host.
+The series' seventeenth season was its final season and at the time it was the longest-running late night weeknight show on American television with the same host.
 As part of the final season, Jameela Jamil hosted a recurring segment called Wide Awake with Jameela Jamil.

 On February 12, 2019, NBC announced the series would end near the official end of the 2018–19 television season, with Daly citing his more prominent workload with Today, The Voice, and a new project with Golf Channel in wanting to depart the series.
 The 2,000th and final episode of Last Call aired on May 25, 2019, with repeats continuing until September 12, 2019.
 On March 14, 2019, NBC announced that Canadian YouTube personality Lilly Singh would host a new talk show to replace Last Call, A Little Late with Lilly Singh.